accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file and activate NVDA.
 2. With NVDA, use the tab key to activate each button.
-3. Check that a title is rendered vocally.
+3. Check that a label is rendered vocally.
 4. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}